datonex/visit-zimbabwe/README.md

 ### What does it do?

-This website will show the different locations they can visit ranging from national parks to national history. it also provides travel information, how to reach the country and any important documemnts and medical issues that need to be address before entering the country
+This website will show the different locations they can visit ranging from national parks to national history. it also provides travel information, how to reach the country and any important documemnts and medical issues that need to be addressed before entering the country

 ### How does it work